jmoenig/Snap/notes.md

 + The `receiveMessage` block should also listen for network requests.
 That is, we should fire a message when we receive a socket message

-## Automated Testing thoughts
-+ I would like to do TDD with this but I need some way to test it...
-+ I might be able to build a little framework around the Javascript world object and interact with it programmatically
-    + This would be really nice to have...

-+ I could load projects from xml and simply run them

 # Additional Features
 + Blocks for Comments?